drufball/yosai/_drafts/intrigue.md

 The spiders absorbed most of the bomb snap's detonation, but a concussive wave of spider guts still crashed into them from below.
 Moto felt the boy jerk violently beside him.
 He looked over in alarm, afraid that shrapnel from the blast had struck the kid.
 But he seemed unhurt as he hung, limp and unconscious in Keta's arm.

 Moto pulled against the ceiling to slow their fall.
 Keta absorbed the rest of the impact in a crouch.
 They stood in a small crater, covered in grime and their own blood.
 Laughing in disbelief, Keta pulled Moto close and kissed him.
-"Amazing!
-A stunning plan."
+"Amazing!"

 Moto gave himself a moment's enjoyment, then pulled back.
 "We're not out of the woods yet."
 He turned back toward the cavern entrance overhead, where the approaching sounds had reached a crescendo.